A Guide to the Manning Valley and Forster NSW

 Nabiac is a small town, it has a very popular pub, a cafe, takeaway, two butchers, gift shops, bakery (known for great pies), supermarket, rural supplies and bric a brac shops.
 It's a lovely part of NSW with some beautiful walks including one down to the river.
 The photo below is a one I took early morning and seriously the water was like glass, hence you can see the beautiful reflections.
 There were plenty of fish jumping around too.
-We don't let Bundy swim in the river because it is known to have Bull Sharks, but it's a fabulous place to take a boat out.
+The river is known to have Bull Sharks so caution is needed if swimming.

 Nabiac Farmer's Market is held on the last Saturday of the month.
-I've been many times and my daughter, Emma, never misses going to the market. it's a fantastic place to buy country-grown food and home made crafts.
+I've been many times and it is a fantastic place to buy country-grown food and home made crafts.
 I can't resist the bacon and egg rolls at the market they are very good.
+There is a lot to explore.

 One of the famous destinations of Nabiac is The National Motorcycle Museum of Australia.
 The museum is owned by the Kelleher family and has around 800 motorcycles on display and a huge range of memorabilia, toys and an extensive gift shop.